 Needless to say, picking the right program is important.
 With the recent Americanization and commodification of yoga (here’s lookin’ at you, Lululemon), one might reasonably wonder if the best place to learn isn’t the studio down the street but somewhere else entirely.
-It’s easy to assume that a more authentic experience might be found in some far-flung destination that (we imagine) is untouched by stretchy pants controversies, yoga-beer mash-ups and glow-sticks-required yoga raves.
+It’s easy to assume that a more authentic experience might be found in some far-flung destination that (we imagine) is untouched by stretchy pants controversies, yoga-beer mash-ups, and glow-sticks-required yoga raves.

 If you love to travel, experience new cultures and have the money to spend on a yoga teacher training abroad—whether at an ashram in India (where yoga originated) or Italy (because you’ve always wanted to go)—then why not?
 Combining the excitement of traveling with the transformative experience of getting deep into your practice and stepping into the teacher role is a wonderful idea!
 Go ahead and pull an Elizabeth Gilbert a la Eat, Pray, Love—I’m sure you’ll have some great stories to tell.

 But a more interesting question is whether or not studying yoga abroad is necessary for that “authentic” experience.
 Does one literally have to leave in order to arrive?
 As little as twenty years ago, the answer was “yes” for many of the American teachers that we look up to today, as the US didn’t have many advanced yoga teachers to learn from.
 Master teachers like Patricia Walden studied in Pune with B.K.S.
 Iyengar.
-The founders of Jivamukti Yoga, Sharon Gannon and David Life, studied in India before bringing their teachings to New York City.
-Countless senior teachers have been influenced by Sri K. Pattabhi Jois, Sri T. Krishnamacharya and Iyengar, and now many of those teachers are here, teaching yoga in the US.
+The founders of Jivamukti Yoga, Sharon Gannon, and David Life, studied in India before bringing their teachings to New York City.
+Countless senior teachers have been influenced by Sri K. Pattabhi Jois, Sri T. Krishnamacharya, and Iyengar, and now many of those teachers are here, teaching yoga in the US.
 In that way, there isn’t that same need to go abroad to find teachings that are now widely available.

-An authentic teacher could live in India.
-They could also live in Montana, New Jersey or North Carolina.
-We are so lucky to have access to this tradition here in the US.
-In order to get the most out of your yoga teacher training, it’s most important that we truly take the time to learn about yoga.
+Once you have found a yoga teacher training that feels authentic to you and aligns with what you wish to learn, the work is not over.
+In order to get the most out of your yoga teacher training, it’s essential that we truly take the time to learn about yoga.
 (That means reading the Bhagavad Gita and immersing yourself in your own practice—not just doing handstands, waving glow sticks and drinking beer!)
-Honor yoga’s roots.
-Find a teacher who honors yoga’s roots.
+Honor yoga’s roots and sacred traditions.
+Find a teacher who honors yoga’s origins.
 Do these things, and you can’t go wrong.
 If you want to get on a plane, fine.
 But traveling deep within yourself is more important.